FranciscoRamirezMorales/axity-git-internal-training/test.md

 1.  **time** - timestamps of records in **songplays** broken down into specific units
     -   _start_time, hour, day, week, month, year, weekday

 All dimension are configurated as DISTSTYLE ALL.
-This allows that every que
+This allows that every executed query from fact table that joins with any dimensión

 ## Fact table
 1.  **songplays** - records in event data associated with song plays i.e. records with page `NextSong`